-The CAPD service is managed from MidCentral Health’s renal unit but is a service for patients in the community.
+The CAPD service is managed from MidCentral DHB’s renal unit but is a service for patients in the community.
 Renal patients receive home-visits from nurses.

 The self care unit is for patients who can almost independently manage haemodialysis but still require support.
 The self care unit is located in STAR 3 at Palmerston North Hospital.
 It provides a relaxed and comfortable environment, similar to a patient’s own home.

 Pre and Post-Transplant Care

-Patients will have their kidney transplant at Wellington Hospital but receive pre and post-transplant care out of MidCentral Health, mainly through community clinics.
+Patients will have their kidney transplant at Wellington Hospital but receive pre and post-transplant care out of MidCentral DHB, mainly through community clinics.